dmahapatro/grails-firebase-plugin/README.md

 1. Sign up in Firebase.com to create a Firebase Data Structure.
 2. Use the data structure id `abcd-fire-7000` from the URL for example (https://abcd-fire-7000.firebaseio.com) in the below config setting in `Config.groovy`
+3. Add the `secretKey` provided by Firebase in order to generate a token which will be used for authentication.
+Custom Authentication is used for this plugin.

 **Example:**